How to Start Your First Developer Job?

 Start Coding at Age < 15

 When you are less than 15 years old, it’s time to test your interests and find if you like coding.
 You should try coding to find out if you like it.
-Your GitHub profile could start like this:
+Your GitHub profile at age under 15 could look like this:

-- You can join some kids programming club or kids coding academy and play with coding, educational robots, educational game development, etc.
+- You can join some kids programming club or kids coding academy and play with coding, educational robots, educational game development, digital arts for kids, etc.

 - Some kids may find that coding is their meaning of life (like me at age of 10) and you can’t stop them.
 Unfortunately this rarely happens.